 Your property tax bill is based on the tax rate that your local government sets and the value that it assigns to your property.
 While you can't do much about the tax rate, most communities will let you dispute the value that gets assigned to your home.
 If your value is too high, contact your community's tax assessor and find out about the dispute process.
-If you can bring your assessed value down, it'll bring your property tax bill down and reduce your escrow account.
+If you can bring your assessed value down, it'll lower your property tax bill and reduce your escrow account.

 Reducing Homeowner's Insurance

 Shopping around for new homeowner's insurance can save money and reduce the escrow portion of your payment.
 Different insurers frequently charge wildly different rates for the same coverage, and switching from a high-rate carrier to a low-rate one may cut your premium in half.
 While you're shopping around, talk to your insurance agent about adjusting your coverage as well.
 If you have safety equipment like a fire extinguisher or a security system, you should be able to get a discount for it.
 You can usually save even more money by increasing your deductible.